mattermost/desktop/docs/setup.md

    1. Under **Teams** section, enter **Name** for team name to show in top tab
    2. Enter **URL** for the team site location.
 For example: `https://example.com/teamname` then click **Add**.
 - **Delete a Team Site**:
-   1. Delete a Team Site by clicking the "x" next to the URL of the team site you wish to delete.
+   - Delete a Team Site by clicking the "x" next to the URL of the team site you wish to delete.
 - **Options**
    - **Hide Menu Bar**
-    1. Under **Options** enable this option to hide the menu bar by default.
-Press "Alt" to show the Menu Bar.
+      - This option hides the menu bar.
+Press "Alt" to show it.
    - **Allow insecure contents**
-    1. Your team is hosted on `https://`, images with `http://` are not rendered by default.
+      - If your team is hosted on `https://`, images with `http://` are not rendered by default.
         This option allows such images to be rendered, but please be careful for security.

 ### Menu Bar